 3. Wishing other people would notice you but avoiding the spotlight at all costs.

 4. Having deep thoughts every day, but when you try to explain them, they never come out quite as eloquently or profoundly as they sounded in your head.
 You blush or get embarrassed when trying to explain yourself, which only makes it harder.

 5. Wanting to have meaningful conversations with people but being too self-conscious to actually say the things that are on your mind or ask the deep questions.

 6. Wishing you had more friends but not wanting to actually introduce yourself to new people.

 7. Being known as the “fun/quirky” one when you’re with close friends, but being known as the “quiet/shy” one when you’re with people you don’t know well.

-8. Being praised for how confident you were while giving a speech or presentation (you rehearsed for hours); fumbling your way through small talk with your classmates or colleagues afterwards.
+8. Being praised for giving a thoughtful speech or presentation (you rehearsed for hours); fumbling your way through small talk with your classmates or colleagues afterwards.

 9. Knowing the answer to the question the teacher asked but not wanting to raise your hand and have everyone look at you while you talk.

 10. Having an idea or question in a meeting at work but being too shy to speak up.

 11. Quietly doing a great job on something at work or school but not wanting anyone to make a big deal about it.